jonfernq/Learning/OperatingSystems/MemoryManagement/MemoryManagement2.md

 makes any use of segmentation, even on systems where it is supported"  (Hailperin 2014:244-45)
 </blockquote>

-Another leading operating systems book seems to contradict this, declaring that combined a 'multi-level segment and page table' is the undeniable destiny for memory management:
+Another leading operating systems book declares that a multi-level **segment** and page table is the undeniable destiny for memory management.

+I think it is best to call this a 'multi-level page table' though to avoid contradicting the other author:

 <blockquote>
 "A huge challenge to effective hardware address translation is the cumulative effect of